Toyota Yaris Hybrid Battery Troubleshooting

 Flickering or dim lights can also indicate a failing Toyota Yaris hybrid battery.
 These lights will only light up when the car is in Park, so if the vehicle is parked overnight, it will drain the battery.

 If you suspect your Yaris is running on a drained battery, try jump-starting the car.
-Just keep in mind that you’ll need to turn off the engine and the parking brake.
+Just remember to turn off the engine and the parking brake.

 Other possible causes of a failing Yaris battery include a bad alternator or a parasitic draw.
-The parasitic draw is a process that drains the battery every time the vehicle is parked for an extended period.
+The parasitic draw drains the battery every time the vehicle is parked for an extended period.

 Warranty

-If you’re buying a Toyota hybrid vehicle, you should know that the warranty on the battery is outstanding.
+If you’re buying a Toyota hybrid vehicle, you should know that the battery warranty is outstanding.
 The Toyota hybrid battery can last ten to fifteen years; the manufacturer’s warranty covers it.
 This will give you the confidence to buy a second-hand hybrid car.

 For Toyota’s new vehicles, the New Vehicle Warranty covers all components and materials, and it’s extended to five years with unlimited kilometers.
 It also includes regular maintenance for two years/25,000 miles.
 However, it does not cover misuse, abuse, or damage caused by non-genuine TOYOTA parts.